 Although alcohol may initially help you relax, drinking more over an extended period of time can actually increase your feelings of worry.
 This is because alcohol can cause an imbalance in certain chemicals in your brain, leading to higher levels of anxiety.
 People are also more likely to drink when they are bored – a common side effect of spending more time at home.

 Relying on alcohol for stress relief can seriously affect your health and wellbeing.
 Drinking too much can put a strain on family relationships, and negatively impact our mental health.
 It can also affect our physical health.
 Too much alcohol can lead to accidents and injuries, and serious health conditions like heart disease, strokes and cancers.
 Drinking heavily for a sustained period of time, such as during the COVID-19 crisis, can also lead to alcohol dependence.

 Drinking alcohol increases the risk of family and domestic violence.
 If you are experiencing family violence support can be accessed via the Australian Government's Support Services webpage.
 If you are in imminent danger please call the police on 000.

-Feeling worried, overwhelmed or even bored when you are spending more time at home is normal, but there are healthy ways to manage how you are feeling.
+Feeling worried, overwhelmed or noticed an increased alcohol use during COVID-19?
+There are healthy ways to manage how you are feeling.

 If you have reduced the amount of alcohol you are drinking during COVID-19 restrictions, think about how you can avoid increasing your alcohol intake as regular social gatherings, such as parties, dining at restaurants or attending bars and clubs become more common.